erickrex/bachata_buddy/README.md

 ### Prerequisites
 - Python 3.12+
-- UV package manager
+- UV package manager (fast Python package installer)
-- FFmpeg and libsndfile (for audio processing)
+- FFmpeg and libsndfile (for audio/video processing)
 - Docker and Docker Compose (for local development)
 - PostgreSQL 15+ (or use Docker Compose)
 - OpenAI API key (for conversational AI features)